 The developed 5G-ready application components, applications, virtual network functions and application-aware network services are made available for open-source or commercial purposes, re-use and extension through a 5G marketplace.

 Duration 01.06.2017 - 30.11.2019, Funded by H2020

-The objective of the project ACUSCar, conducted by EUROGATE and BIBA, is to increase productivity and flexibility in container handling as well as to reduce the environmental impact and to increase the security in German seaports.
-Within the project automated straddle carriers are evaluated in a field test in Europe for the first time.
-A straddle carrier is a very flexible vehicle for stacking and moving standard containers in container terminals.
-Therefore, concepts are investigated and tested to ensure high productivity of the automated system.
-The new concepts should also be able to be transferred to other terminals.
+The overall objective of the project STRADegy, which is conducted by EUROGATE and BIBA, is to increase the productivity and flexibility in container handling as well as to reduce the environmental impact and to increase the security of German seaports.
+Within the project, automated straddle carriers are evaluated in a field test in Europe for the first time.
+A straddle carrier is a highly flexible freight-carrying vehicle used for stacking and moving standard containers in container terminals.
+To achieve the research objectives, different concepts are evaluated to ensure a high productivity of the automated system.
+The developed concepts should also be applicable to a broad range of container terminals.
 For this purpose, standard interfaces have to be developed to link IT systems from different manufacturers, such as terminal operating systems (TOS), which control the handling processes in terminals.
 It is also important to ensure that straddle carriers from different providers can be integrated.
-The BIBA contributes to the design of the practical experiments and ensures that innovative research approaches are considered.
-Furthermore, guidelines are being created which will help to automate mega container terminals in the future.
-The flagship project ACUSCar receives funding by the Federal Ministry of Transport and Digital Infrastructure (BMVI) as part of the program for innovative port technologies (IHATEC).
+In this context, BIBA contributes to the design of the pilot experiments and ensures that innovative research approaches are considered throughout all phases of the project.
+Furthermore, guidelines are prepared that will help to automate mega container terminals in the future.
+The flagship project STRADegy receives funding from the Federal Ministry of Transport and Digital Infrastructure (BMVI) as part of the program for innovative harbor technologies (IHATEC).